After 'partygate', UK PM Johnson faces confidence vote | Politics

 - United Kingdom

-Prime Minister Boris Johnson will face a confidence vote later on Monday after a growing number of lawmakers in the governing Conservative Party questioned the British leader's flagging authority over the "partygate" scandal.
-Johnson, appointed prime minister in 2019, has been under growing pressure, unable to move on from a report that documented alcohol-fuelled parties at the heart of power when Britain was under strict lockdowns to tackle COVID-19.
+Prime Minister Boris Johnson faced a confidence vote on Monday after a growing number of lawmakers in the governing Conservative Party questioned the British leader's authority following a "partygate" scandal.
+Johnson, who won a sweeping election victory in 2019, has been under growing pressure after he and his staff held alcohol-fuelled parties at the heart of power when Britain was under strict lockdowns to tackle COVID-19.

-In a searing attack on the once seemingly unassailable Johnson, Jesse Norman, a loyalist who served as a junior minister in the finance ministry between 2019 and 2021, said the prime minister staying in power insulted both the electorate and the party.
-He is just one of several Conservative lawmakers who have voiced concern over whether Johnson, 57, has lost his authority to govern Britain, which is facing the risk of recession, rising prices, and strike-inflicted travel chaos in the capital London.
+Appearing at events to celebrate the Platinum Jubilee of Queen Elizabeth in recent days, he was met with a chorus of jeers, boos, and some muted cheers by the public.
+On Monday, the once seemingly unassailable Johnson was also attacked by one-time ally Jesse Norman, a former junior minister who said the prime minister staying in power insulted both the electorate and the party.

+"You have presided over a culture of casual law-breaking at 10 Downing Street about COVID," he said, adding that the government had "a large majority, but no long-term plan".
+Norman is one of more than 25 Conservative lawmakers who say, Johnson, 57, has lost his authority to govern Britain, which is facing the risk of recession, rising prices, and, on Monday, strike-inflicted travel chaos in the capital London.

 "The threshold of 15% of the parliamentary party seeking a vote of confidence in the leader of the Conservative Party has been exceeded," Graham Brady, chairman of the party's 1922 Committee that represents rank-and-file Conservative lawmakers, wrote in a note.
 Brady said a vote would be held between 6 p.m. and 8 p.m.
 (1700-1900 GMT) on Monday.